 The registration process begins with a phone call to 1-855-569-6337.
 You’ll be asked basic questions about yourself, your household and your insurance status.
 (The program is open to both those with and without insurance.)

 Within 48 hours, you’ll receive another phone call to confirm your admission into this program.
-You can then arrange to get your meds in one of three ways: either shipped to you, at a local pharmacy or sent to your doctor’s office.
+You can then arrange to get your meds in one of three ways:

-This is not just a one-time offer of expensive medications at a discount or even free in many instances; this is an ongoing program for continous delivery of the life-saving maintenance medications that people need to survive in many cases.
+This is not just a one-time offer of expensive medications at a discount or even free in many instances; this is an ongoing program for continuous delivery of the life-saving maintenance medications that people need to survive in many cases.

 Best of all, there are no real barriers to entry: You can sign up for RxAdvocacy regardless of your income, age and insurance status, so long as you keep paying the $50 monthly fee.